mtorrens/cil_article/README.md

-# Replication of numerical experiments in the article
+# Replication of numerical experiments, analysis and figures in the article

 CIL routines to replicate analyses in the article "Confounder importance learning for treatment effect inference".